s1m0ness/PeakRMSCompressorWorkbench/README.md

   JUCE/extras/Projucer/Builds/MacOSX/build/Debug/
   ```
   and select `Projucer.app` file (you can ignore this step if the .jucer file is already recognized).
-- Once the project opens in Projucer, go to **File > Global Paths > JUCE Modules** and select the directory:
+- Once the project opens in Projucer, go to **Projucer > Global Paths > JUCE Modules** and select the directory:
   ```plaintext
   JUCE/modules
   ```